LONDON, ONTARIO – This week we bring you a new work of short fiction . . . OFF THE HOOK.

 WHEN SCOTT NEXT looked up from Moby Dick because Herman Melville was getting bogged down in a supplemental lecture on the history of chowders (Is there a more peculiar classic in all of English literature?), his bus was turning off the highway and heading into London’s centre along streets and avenues that he knew so well, now awash in the glow of street lights.
 He snapped the book shut and stowed it away in his rucksack, then switched off the overhead lamp so that he could properly drink in the passing scene.
 It was funny – perhaps even a little pathetic - how compelling he always found the approach to home, even if he’d only been gone for a day.

-His sentimental reverie came to a sudden close as the bus swung around the back of the station and pulled into the number three bay . . . and there was Marie . . . rising from a small bench and snugging her cardigan together for warmth, stepping toward the door of the bus as it came to an air-gushing stop.
+His sentimental reverie came to a sudden close as the bus swung around the back of the station and pulled into the number three bay . . . and there was Marie . . . rising from a small bench and snugging her cardigan together for warmth, stepping toward the door of the bus as it came to an air-gushing stop and the driver snapped on the interior lights.
 Tears immediately filled Scott’s eyes.
 Partly it was terror and dread but mostly it was astonishment.
 Why had he never told her she was beautiful?
 Why had he never really seen it before?
 Was it because in his total surprise that she was here at all, he was seeing her for the first time as her own person and not as a necessary adjunct to the fulfillment of his desires?

 “I know you probably don’t want this,” she explained, “but there’s some things I really need to say.
 Will you come inside and have a coffee with me?”